West Ryde

 The labour market in West Ryde shows considerable strength compared to most other Australian regions

-The dominant employment sectors among residents included health care & social assistance, professional & technical, and education & training, while construction employed just 6.9% of local workers, below Greater Sydney's 8.6%.
-Over the 12 months to September 2025, employment increased by 11.1%, labour force increased by 9.8%, causing the unemployment rate to fall by 1.1 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.1%, the labour force grow by 2.4%, and unemployment rise by 0.2 percentage points.
-State-level data from 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-National employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to West Ryde's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Dominant employment sectors among residents include health care & social assistance, professional & technical services, and education & training.
+Construction employs only 6.9% of local workers, below Greater Sydney's 8.6%.
+Over the 12 months to September 2025, employment increased by 11.1%, while labour force grew by 9.8%, causing a fall in unemployment rate of 1.1 percentage points.
+In contrast, Greater Sydney saw employment rise by 2.1%, labour force grow by 2.4%, and unemployment rise by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that West Ryde's employment should increase by 7.1% over five years and 14.3% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment